Professor of Anthropology

 Committee: John L. Comaroff (chair), John Kelly, Susan Gal

-2011 (under review) - “The U.S. and the People Without Culture: A Call for Anthropological Engagement with American Coming-of-Age Studies.”
+2011 (manuscript) - “The U.S. and the People Without Culture: A Call for Anthropological Engagement with American Coming-of-Age Studies.”

 2010 - Wrigley Regulars: Finding Community in the Bleachers.
 University of Illinois Press.